jackoalan/llvm-mos/README.md

 - The string offset was statically determined to fit within an unsigned 8-bit integer, allowing indexed addressing mode for the load.

+TODO:

+- LDX #0 immediately follows LDA #0, when it would be more efficient to TAX.

 ### Speed Optimized (-O2)

 `$ clang --target=mos6502 -S -O2 main.c`